Davnit/capidaptor/README.md

 3. Set your bot's username to your API key, and the server to the address of the computer running this program.
 4. Connect your bot.

+### Arguments
+The program supports a few optional command-line arguments:
+* `--interface interface[:port]` - changes the network interface that the server listens on.
+Default is all interfaces.
+* `--ignore-unsupported` - silently ignores normal Battle.net commands that are not supported by the chat API instead of returning an error message.
+* `--debug` - enables debugging mode which shows sent and received packets from both BNCS and CAPI as well as commands.

 # Limitations
 ### Functional
 * The chat API is not product-aware, so everyone will appear as being on the CHAT (Telnet Chat) product.